Summary

 PD3 | V3 = 5.55 |

 Lastly, it will be instructive to gauge the performance of the individual power dividers.
 This is done for the S21 transmission coefficient (J1 – J17, Fig. 5) in a systematic manner.
 First, the dc bias voltages are set for the case when the transmission coefficient is at a maximum.
-This case corresponds to Fig. 6.
+This case corresponds Fig. 10.
 Then, in order to avoid the possibility of attenuating the signal to the level that is indistinguishable from the noise, the dc bias voltage on only one power divider at a time is changed and the dynamic range is measured.
-In this way, the dynamic range of each power divider can be assessed without an uncertainty of the signal level being too low for the receiver.
-The achieved dynamic ranges of each power divider are shown in Table 4.
+Mathematically, this can be expressed:

-Table 4 – Measured dynamic range of each stage for the transmission coefficient (J1-J17), enabled by power dividers PD1, PD2, PD4 and PD8.
+Table 19 – Measured dynamic range of each stage for the transmission coefficient (J1-J17), enabled by power dividers PD1, PD2, PD4 and PD8.

 S21 max (dB) | S21 max with PDs OFF (dB) | Dynamic range (dB) | Average dynamic range (dB) | |